apache/airflow/docs/apache-airflow/security/audit_logs.rst

 Audit logs are a critical component of any system that needs to maintain a high level of security and compliance.
 They provide a way to track user actions and system events, which can be used to troubleshoot issues, detect security breaches, and ensure regulatory compliance.

-In Airflow, audit logs are used to track user actions and system events that occur during the execution of DAGs and tasks.
+In Airflow, audit logs are used to track user actions and system events that occur during the execution of Dags and tasks.
 They are stored in a database and can be accessed through the Airflow UI.

 To be able to see audit logs, a user needs to have the ``Audit Logs.can_read`` permission.
-Such user will be able to see all audit logs, independently of the DAGs permissions applied.
+Such user will be able to see all audit logs, independently of the Dags permissions applied.

 Level of Audit Logs